 More than 33,000 jobs in the Florida Keys, an area surrounded by the national marine sanctuary, are supported by ocean recreation and tourism, accounting for 58 percent of the local economy and $2.3 billion in annual sales.

-- From 2007 to 2008, more than 400,000 visitors to and residents of Florida Keys National Marine Sanctuary engaged in over 2 million person-days of recreational sports fishing.
-These recreational fishers spent $262 million in Monroe County/Florida Keys, approximately $103 million of which was directly spent on fishing items.
+- In the tourist season 2007-2008, more than 400,000 visitors and residents of the Florida Keys engaged in over 2 million person-days of recreational sports fishing.
+These recreational fishers spent $274 million in Monroe County/Florida Keys, approximately $107.6 million of which was directly spent on fishing items.

-- Approximately 739,000 visitors and residents participated in 2.8 million days of diving in the Florida Keys, virtually all of it within the sanctuary, between 2007 and 2008; $51.7 million was spent at diving/snorkeling operations.
-Moreover, divers spent a total of $450 million in Monroe County, Florida Keys, supporting more than 7,500 jobs.
+In the tourist season 2007-2008, approximately 739,000 visitors and residents participated in 2.8 million days of diving in the Florida Keys; $54 million was spent at diving/snorkeling operations.
+Moreover, divers spent a total of $470 million in Monroe County, Florida Keys, supporting more than 7,500 jobs.